kernain/Tristate-Designs/README.md

 # Tristate Designs

-Welcome to the GitHub repository for the Tristate Designs website, developed using WordPress.
 Tristate Designs is a comprehensive digital service company dedicated to providing businesses with customized solutions that resonate with their target audience and deliver impactful results.

 ## Table of Contents